beinmobiles/IDity-Android/README.md

 ---

-## 🛡️ Privacy & Security

-The IDity SDK is built with privacy in mind.
-Ensure that the PrivacyInfo.xcprivacy file included in the package is correctly bundled to comply with Apple's latest App Store requirements.

 ## 📧 Contact & Support

 For technical support, feature requests, or to obtain your Client Key, please reach out: